-As a Toronto tenant rep I have put together the best strategies and tactics that I have learned over the last 30 odd years in the office leasing business.
-I started in 1983 filling up buildings for landlords.
+As a Toronto tenant rep I have put together the best strategies and tactics that I have learned over the last 40 years in the office leasing business.
+I started filling up buildings for landlords.
 I know how they work and in particular how they have set up the tenant to lose.
-You will benefit from my knowledge, I hope.

 I play chess and one of the things I learned from chess is that although there are key principles to follow when opening a game of chess, most of my opponents do not use them.